 - Applicants are required to take the Test of Essential Academic Skills (TEAS), published by ATI Testing, one time during the application period.
 It is the applicant’s responsibility to register, pay, and take the TEAS.
 It is also the applicant’s responsibility to ensure all minimum application requirements are met before taking the TEAS.
 If you are unsure if you meet these requirements, contact the Admissions Specialist for Health Programs at 252-639-2025 to confirm.
 Please submit your application in step #2 BEFORE registering to take the TEAS exam.
 Once you have submitted your application to the nursing program, you can register to take the TEAS by selecting the blue registration icon below.

-The TEAS can be taken TWICE during the testing dates.
-The higher of the two scores will be used for scoring.
+The TEAS can be taken ONCE during the testing dates.
 Minimum required benchmarks: